Qwiic Pro Micro USB-C (ATmega32U4) Hookup Guide

 Step 1: Download the Driver

 Before plugging your board in, get a head start by downloading the drivers.
 Check the GitHub Repository for the latest files.
 The same driver file works for both the Pro Micro and the Fio v3.
 The drivers for both the Fio and the Pro Micro are signed for Windows users.
-You can download them directly using the link below.
+You can download them directly from the zipped file below.

 Step 2: Plug in the Qwiic Pro Micro